custom-computing-ic/fastc/doc/reports/interim/report.md

 1. first we should confirm that our compilation startegy succesfully handles a meaningful set of C applications;

-2. second we should evaluate the performance of the compiled designed by comparing to existing high-performance applications.
+2. second we should evaluate the performance of compiled designs by comparing them to existing high-performance applications.

-For this purpose we propose to evaluate the MaxC compiler using two high performance applications, which have published results for implementations targeting the Maxeler dataflow platform.
+For this purpose we propose to evaluate the MaxC compiler using two high performance applications, which have published results for implementations targeting the Maxeler dataflow platform [@fplxinyu12; @max-himeno].
 This enables us to evaluate the quality of the compilation process itself, rather than the underlying hardware platform.

 ## RTM